-- 64. Bucket seats and high chairs are used according to manufacturer's recommendations for feeding and are never used for activities or as a form of restraint. - 5.
-Use of infant equipment such as swings, stationary activity centers, infant seats, etc. should never be used for longer than fifteen (15) minutes at a time. - 6.
-If the manufacturer requires safety straps on a chair, swing, stroller, infant carrier, bouncer seat, or similar type of equipment, then the safety straps must be fastened whenever a child is using the equipment. - A crib, portable crib, cot, or mat must be available for each resting child, depending on the child's age and size. - a.
+- a.
+The program maintains an additional supply of clean diapers, bed linens, and clothing changes. - 3.
+Infants and toddlers must be protected from objects that could be swallowed. - 4.
+Programs serving Infants and/or Toddlers have a choke prevention gauge readily available. - 5.
+Bucket seats and high chairs are used according to manufacturer's recommendations for feeding and are never used for activities or as a form of restraint. - 6.
+If the manufacturer requires safety straps on a chair, swing, stroller, infant carrier, bouncer seat, or similar type of equipment, then the safety straps must be fastened whenever a child is using the equipment. - 7.
+A crib, portable crib, cot, or mat must be available for each resting child, depending on the child's age and size. - a.
 Couches and beds used for household members are not permitted for a sleeping surface for children in care. - b.
 Children cannot rest or sleep directly on the floor, bean bag, sheepskins, waterbeds, or comparable surface/material that poses similar risks. - 8.
 All bedding used for children's sleeping surfaces must be laundered weekly. - 9.
-There must be at least two feet (2') of space between each cot, mat, crib, and/or portable crib with a resting child during nap/rest time. - The program maintains documentation on-site that every crib or portable crib meets the United States Consumer Product Safety Commission Standards (incorporated at § 7.1.3(C) of this Part). - 11.
-The use of mobile walkers and baby corrals is prohibited. - 12.
-All storage chests, boxes, trunks, or comparable items with hinged lids must be equipped with a lid support designed to hold the lid open in any position, be equipped with ventilation holes, and must not have a latch that might close and trap a child inside. - Q. Group Family Child Care Home Regulations During a Declared Pandemic - In the event that a national state of emergency is declared in relation to a pandemic, the DHS may require Group Family Child Care Homes to follow certain health and safety protocols based on recommendations from the Centers for Disease Control (CDC) and/or the Rhode Island Department of Health (RIDOH) including, but not limited to:
+There must be at least two feet of space between each cot, mat, crib, and/or portable crib with a resting child during nap/rest time. - 10.
+The program maintains documentation on-site that every crib or portable crib meets the United States Consumer Product Safety Commission Standards (incorporated at § 7.1.3(C) of this Part). - 11.
+The use of mobile walkers is prohibited. - 12.
+All storage chests, boxes, trunks, or comparable items with hinged lids must be equipped with a lid support designed to hold the lid open in any position, be equipped with ventilation holes, and must not have a latch that might close and trap a child inside. - Q. Group Family Child Care Home Regulations During a Declared Pandemic - 1.
+In the event that a national state of emergency is declared in relation to a pandemic, the DHS may require Group Family Child Care Homes to follow certain health and safety protocols based on recommendations from the Centers for Disease Control (CDC) and/or the Rhode Island Department of Health (RIDOH) including, but not limited to: